icopy-site/awesome/docs/awesome/awesome-android.md

 - [Bugfender](https://github.com/bugfender/BugfenderSDK-android-sample) - Upload your logs and check them online, specially made for mobile
 - [EzyLogger](https://github.com/afiqiqmal/EzyLogger) - Simple Lightweight logger
 - [Logback Android](https://github.com/tony19/logback-android) - Logback port to Android which provides a highly configurable logging framework for Android apps.
+- [LogDog](https://log.dog) - LogDog is a remote debugging/logging sdk (iOS and Android) with a web ui.
+Captures all logs and requests in real-time and allows to intercept them.

 ### Notifications
 - [android-remote-notifications](https://github.com/kaiwinter/android-remote-notifications) - Pulls notifications from a remote JSON file and shows them in your app.